Are Dental Implants for You?

 Improved Self-Esteem and Comfort

-Missing teeth means a denture or a partial denture that might not always stay in place throughout the day.
-Having your teeth in place at all times and knowing you won’t have to worry about them potentially falling out means confidence – you can laugh and talk without covering your mouth!
-There are no adhesives necessary to hold dental implants in place and they are a permanent part of your mouth, like the rest of your teeth.
+When missing teeth, a denture or a partial denture might not always stay in place throughout the day.
+Having teeth in place at all times and not having to worry about them potentially falling out gives confidence and the ability to laugh and talk without covering the mouth.
+There are no adhesives necessary to hold dental implants in place since they are a permanent part of the mouth, like the rest of the teeth.

 Enjoy Eating Again

-Although dentures can allow patients with missing teeth to be able to chew again, they can still present some issues.
+Although dentures allow patients with missing teeth to be able to chew again, issues may occur.
 The ability to properly chew food decreases 75% even with well-fitting dentures.
-Overtime, as bone loss occurs and supporting tissues become thinner, dentures become ill-fitting it makes it nearly impossible to chew food properly without pain, discomfort, and developing sore spots.
+As bone loss occurs over time and supporting tissues become thinner, dentures become ill-fitting.
+Eventually, it can be nearly impossible to chew food properly without pain, discomfort, and developing sore spots.

 Improved Facial Appearance

-When a tooth or multiple teeth are lost, our bodies restructure the supporting jaw bone.
-This restructuring is commonly known as bone loss and can lead to changes in the way you look.
-If you are missing all of your teeth, extreme cases of bone loss can cause facial collapse and wrinkles.
+When a tooth or multiple teeth are lost, the body restructures to the supporting jaw bone.
+This restructuring is commonly known as bone loss and can lead to changes in the appearance.
+When all teeth are missing, extreme cases of bone loss may cause facial collapse and wrinkles.
 Some bone loss situations are greatly improved by a procedure commonly referred to as bone grafting.
-When used in conjunction with dental implants this combination can help prevent facial collapse and restore your face to a more youthful appearance.
+When used in conjunction with dental implants, this combination can help prevent facial collapse and restore the face to a more youthful appearance.